-This global technical regulation applies to power-driven vehicles of category 3-3 as defined in SR11that are driven on the public roads.
+This global technical regulation applies to power-driven vehicles of category 3-3 as defined in SR1that are driven on the public roads.
+The application of this global technical regulation to other sub categories in category 3 still needs to be investigated and reviewed.

-3. Definitions
+3. DEFINITIONSDefinitions